Jirinrin/AYA/README.md

 ent will get property `mm` for you to access

 ## TODO
-- Make sure there are no 'any's in the project: custom types that are based on some other type
 - And clone objects and such
 - Also expose 'path' thingy in callback for every item?
 - In .help for all commands does not show deep versions, only appends `-deep version available`